pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 This means that using NeuroOn's alarm clock - in perfect conditions, keeping it well pressed against one's forehead and while not having any sleep disorders - may result in extremely bad waking up nearly 1/3 of the times.

-Since lucid dream induction [SOURCE] is quite complex and still discussed by many researchers, we don't feel that discussing its application in NeuroOn's app[^lucid-dreaming-neuroon] is within the scope of this analysis.
-What we can assess is NeuroOn's ability to detect REM sleep, which is quite good - [CALCULATE].
+Since lucid dream induction[^lucid-dream-induction] is quite complex and still discussed by many researchers, we don't feel that discussing its application in NeuroOn's app[^lucid-dreaming-neuroon] is within the scope of this analysis.
+What we can assess is NeuroOn's ability to detect REM sleep - roughly `72.3%` of PSG-detected REM stages are detected as REM by NeuroOn (mean from both nights).

 <span id="delta">
 ### Beyond sleep staging - NeuroOn's signal quality